Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 Johnson & Johnson also announced that it planned to spin off its orthopaedics division, DePuy Synthes, into a separate company within 18–24 months.
 This move will allow the company to focus on higher-growth areas, including oncology, immunology, neuroscience, cardiovascular care, surgery, and ophthalmology.

-Johnson & Johnson Q4 2025 results
+Johnson & Johnson Q4 2025 financial results

 Johnson & Johnson reported its Q4 2025 results on 21 January 2026.
 Below are the key figures compared to Q4 2024: